chiefmurph/MAUC/README.md

 not lose them entirely.
 To see those versions again, switch back to that branch.

-On this project it is expected that all branches will "grow out of" the `master` branch.
+It is expected that all branches On this project will "grow out of" the `master` branch.

 > The last `commit` on the `master` branch holds the